 Sterols and stanols.
 Find these in foods like nuts and grains, or you can buy them as supplements.
 They reduce the amount of cholesterol that your body absorbs from food.
 They're also added to many foods, such as some margarines, orange juice, and yogurts.
 Experts recommend 2 grams a day to help lower LDL cholesterol.

 Other Supplements That May Offer Benefits

-CoQ10.
-Your body naturally makes small amounts of CoQ10, also known as ubiquinone and ubiquinol.
-It's key for normal cell function.
-As a supplement, CoQ10 may help lower blood pressure, either on its own or along with drugs.
-Other studies have found that adding CoQ10 to heart failure drugs may improve symptoms and quality of life.
+Coenzyme Q10 ( CoQ10 ).
+Your body naturally makes small amounts of this enzyme, also known as ubiquinone and ubiquinol.
+As a supplement, CoQ10 may help lower blood pressure, either on its own or along with medications.
+Other studies have found that adding it to heart failure drugs may help people feel better day to day.